-3.6.1 Catch-quality, misreporting, discards
+Catch-quality, misreporting, discards

-The industrial fishery for Norway pout in the North Sea is mainly carried out by Denmark and Norway in a mixed fishery using demersal trawls with small-meshed codend.
+The industrial fishery for Norway pout in the North Sea is mainly carried out by Denmark and Norway in a mixed fishery using demersal trawls with small-meshed codend (Nielsen et al., 2016, Annex 2; Johnsen et al., 2016, Annex 3).
 Most of the fishery takes place at fishing grounds in the northern North Sea mostly at Fladen Ground and along the edge of the Norwegian Trench.
 Bycatch of other species is of a main concern in this fishery, and area closures have been implemented in both EU and Norwegian waters to reduce the bycatch of other gadoids and herring.
 In addition, selection grids have been used to reduce the bycatch of larger gadoids.
 Norway pout is landed for reduction purposes (fishmeal and fishoil), which makes it demanding to estimate the species composition in the landings; other species have been wrongly reported as Norway pout.
-The quality of the landings statistics in Norway and Denmark is described in WD3 and WD2 (Annex 3); the quality seems to be relatively constant during the last 20 years and of a higher quality than in the years before.
-The discard level of Norway pout in the North Sea fisheries is considered to be low (WD2, Annex 3).
+The quality of the landings statistics in Denmark and Norway is described in Nielsen et al. (2016, Annex 2) and Johnsen et al. (2016, Annex 3); the quality seems to be relatively constant during the last 20 years and of a higher quality than in the years before.
+The discard level of Norway pout in the North Sea fisheries is considered to be low (Nielsen et al. (2016, Annex 2).